Amsterdam for book lovers

 Helmersbuurt and The Wall of the Poets

 Built in the 1890s, the Helmersbuurt neighbourhood in Oud-West is known as the city’s literary corner.
 It was named after the Dutch poet Jan Frederik Helmers with the surrounding streets commemorating fellow writers.
 Take a stroll through the leafy avenues to see which names you recognise.
-Nearby, Muur van de Dichters (The Wall of the Poets), a public artwork by Danilo Joanovic, enables listeners to hear texts from writers who give their names to streets and squares in the vicinity.
+Nearby, Muur van de Dichters (The Wall of the Poets), a public artwork by Danilo Jovanovic, enables listeners to hear texts from writers who give their names to streets and squares in the vicinity.
 The idea is that you can enjoy poetry from a hole in the wall, similar to getting fast food from a snack bar.

 Storytelling stages

 Amsterdam has an ever-growing storytelling and spoken-word scene if you still prefer your bedtime stories to be read out loud.
-Settle into the cosy floor cushions at The Mezrab Cultural Center for a night of tall tales and real-life anecdotes told by professional storytellers, with a warming bowl of Persian soup in hand.
-Labyrinth is the place to go for open-mic nights and poetry events with a side of knock-out cocktails and Afro-Caribbean soul food.
+Settle into the cosy floor cushions at The Mezrab Cultural Center for a night of tall tales and real-life anecdotes told by professional storytellers with a warming bowl of lentil soup in hand.
+Labyrinth is the place to go for open-mic nights and poetry events with a side of knock-out cocktails and Afro-Caribbean food.
 Or, each November, Podium Mozaïek is taken over by the Amsterdam Storytelling Festival, showcasing a wide range of international performances and emerging talent.

-Books set in Amsterdam
+Novels set in Amsterdam

-With its fairytale architecture and atmospheric maze of canals and cobbles, Amsterdam has been inspiring writers for centuries.
-The Miniaturist (Picador/Ecco) is Jessie Burton’s bestseller about a young girl sent to marry a rich merchant which paints a vivid picture of 17th-century life in Amsterdam.
-The novel features many real-life locations which are still going strong today including De Oude Kerk, Royal Palace and the Rasphuis Gate.
-Alternatively, De Avonden (The Evenings, translation by Pushkin Press), first published in 1947 is Gerard Reve’s postwar masterpiece about an alienated young office worker who is cynical about his middle-class family and friends.
+With its fairytale architecture and atmospheric maze of canals and cobbles, Amsterdam has inspired writers for centuries.
+The Miniaturist (Picador/Ecco) is Jessie Burton’s bestseller about a young girl sent to marry a wealthy merchant, which paints a vivid picture of 17th-century life in Amsterdam.
+The novel features many real-life locations that are still going strong today, including De Oude Kerk, the Royal Palace, and the Rasphuis Gate.
+Alternatively, De Avonden (The Evenings, translation by Pushkin Press), first published in 1947, is Gerard Reve’s postwar masterpiece about an alienated young office worker who is cynical about his middle-class family and friends.
+Also, check out The Fault in Our Stars by John Green (Dutton Books) - a heart-wrenching story of two terminally ill teenagers in love.
+In the film adaptation, the couple professes their passion at a bench overlooking Leidsegracht 2, now an iconic location for fans of the book and the movie (2014).

 Oudemanhuispoort Book Market

-This atmospheric bookmarket stretches along a covered alleyway between Oudezijds Achterburgwal and Kloveniersburgwal and is something of a hidden gem in Amsterdam.
+This atmospheric book market stretches along a covered alleyway between Oudezijds Achterburgwal and Kloveniersburgwal and is something of a hidden gem in Amsterdam.
 Frequented by university students and literature nerds from all walks of life, you’ll find hundreds of second-hand editions ranging in price from €1 to €100 alongside English volumes, foreign-language editions, maps, prints and sheet music.